 Acupuncture is a technique used in Chinese medicine.
 It has been used for thousands of years.
-It is based on the idea that life energy, called Qi, which flows throughout the body, can be affected by stimulating points along the body’s channels, called meridians.
-When meridians are blocked, energy cannot freely flow.
+It is based on the idea that life energy, called Qi, flows through the body and can be affected by stimulating points along the body’s channels, called meridians.
+When meridians are blocked, energy cannot flow freely.

 Acupuncturists determine if your body has too much or too little heat, cold, wetness or dryness.
 An imbalance can impair how your organs function.
 To balance your body’s Qi, acupuncturists insert very small, thin needles into specific areas of your body.